No. 03 · Nurse-led

 How long do results last?

-After a 2-session course, results typically hold for 4–6 months.
-Maintenance is one session every 4–6 months thereafter.
-If you stop, your skin reverts to its baseline gradually.
+After a 2-session course, results usually hold for 4 to 6 months.
+Maintenance is one session every 4 to 6 months.
+If you stop, your skin goes back to baseline gradually.

 Is there downtime?

 Minimal.
-You’ll have small papules at the injection points for 12-48 hours, mild redness for an hour or two.
+Small papules at the injection points for 12 to 48 hours.
+Mild redness for an hour or two.
 No makeup until the next day.
-Most clients are back to full normality within 24 hours.
+Most clients are back to normal within 24 hours.

 Can I combine boosters with other treatments?

-Yes — carefully sequenced.
-Boosters pair well with anti-wrinkle (different layer of the face), microneedling (do the booster first, microneedle 4 weeks later) or polynucleotides.
-We don’t do facial massage, peels or other facials in the same 2-week window.
+Yes.
+Carefully sequenced.
+Boosters pair well with anti-wrinkle (different layer of the face).
+With microneedling (do the booster first, microneedle 4 weeks later).
+Or polynucleotides.
+No facial massage, peels or other facials in the same 2-week window.

 Does it hurt?

 Numbing cream first.
-The injections are very superficial — you’ll feel pin-prick pressure rather than sharp pain.
+The injections are very superficial.
+You feel pin-prick pressure.
+Not sharp pain.
 Most clients find it more comfortable than lip filler.

 Will it help with acne or scarring?